rust-lang/async-book/src/06_multiple_futures/04_spawning.md

 {{#include ../../examples/06_04_spawning/src/lib.rs:example}}
 ```

-To communicate between the main task and the spawned task, we can use
+To communicate between the main task and the spawned task, we can use channels
 provided by the used async runtime.